pc128s/Beebdroid/README.md

 The emulator supports all 6502 opcodes, including the unofficial ones arising because of the CPU's internal microcoding.
 (On the 64bit ports, there may be bugs in these unofficial opcodes.)

-At start-up, the emulator launches with an on-screen version of the original BBC micro.
+At start-up, the emulator launches with an on-screen version of the original BBC micro keyboard, targeting games which need precise keymapping, so symbols on the keyboard may not match what appears on the screen.
+Pressing the JoyPad icon switches to joypad mode and offers 'Ab*' mode.
+Ab* mode maps the keyboard symbols to make what is pressed appear on the screen.

+The disk icon allows you to download games from the internet archive under 'Games', or use local images 'Local', or 'Saved' to create snapshots of the machine, or restore to a previously saved image.

-From Google Play Store:
+Description from Google Play Store:

 We grew up with the BBC Micro and we loved it, so we're bringing it back to the world!